Main image: Multiple deep taper burn marks on the oak door to the nave at St Mary the Virgin & All Saints, Boxley, Kent

 by Abraham Fleming.
 British Library Manuscript C27.

-This is, of course, a classic case of an ‘illusory correlation’ – on which is often encountered in folkloric accounts – whereby an unknown (or unexplained) phenomena (in this case ritual burn marks) has become the subject of a local legend which has grown up after the event to explain it.
-We now know of course that the marks were made deliberately made by human hands with a completely different motive even though it may have been driven by the fear of lightning strikes!
+The story of Black Shuck a classic case of an ‘illusory correlation’ – often encountered in folkloric accounts – whereby unexplained phenomena (in this case ritual burn marks) has become the subject of a fanciful local legend after the event.
+We now know of course that the marks were made deliberately made by human hands – even though it may have been driven by the fear of lightning strikes!

 Case Study #6: St Mary West Malling Kent

-During a preliminary survey at St Mary’s church, West Malling the author found the Nave and Chancel of the church almost devoid of graffiti, save for a Latin cross on a window mullion and several other ‘ephemeral’ marks.
-The main evidence for ritual protection of the building came the tower crossing below the bell chamber.
+During a preliminary survey at St Mary’s church, West Malling, I found that both the Nave and Chancel of the church were almost devoid of graffiti, save for a Latin cross on a window mullion and several other ‘ephemeral’ marks.
+The main evidence of ritual protection of the building was discovered in the tower crossing below the bell chamber.
 The first clue was a lightly cut compass – drawn circle on the outer face of the crossing door.
-Inside, the stairwell to the tower had been paneled in by a series of wooden planks upon which a number of scratched motifs had been cut.
-The symbols included a large ‘mesh’ (or grid) motif, accompanied by a compass-drawn design, several saltires (composed of X’s – a known ‘occlusive’ or ‘barrier’ symbol) and numerous deep taper burns applied to the woodwork as different ‘layers of protection.’
+Inside, the stairwell to the tower had been panelled with a series of wooden planks upon which a number of scratched motifs had been cut.
+The symbols included a large ‘mesh’ (or grid) motif, accompanied by a compass-drawn design, several saltires (composed of X’s – a known ‘occlusive’ or ‘barrier’ symbol) and numerous deep taper burns applied to the woodwork as different ‘layers of protection’ (Perkins 2020).

-Alas, even all these apotropaic precautions were not enough to prevent the tower being struck by lightning in the early 18th century,
+Alas, it would appear that these apotropaic precautions were not enough to prevent the tower being struck by lightning in the early 18th century,

 “There happened a great tempest of thunder and lightening and sett a fire the spire of the church, (which) broke down through the roof and ceiling of the body of the church and through the belfry door, broke down the pendulum of the clock, melted the bottom of the pendulum, went through the head of the chancel, and did a great deal of other damage, especially to the spire, on Monday morning about 6 o’clock, the 17th day of November, 1712”